Move from resistance to collaboration in renewable energy projects.

 As a developer, there is a choice

-This choice will frame the evolution of the local support for a project:
+This choice will frame the evolution of your projects.
+You have two paths:

-The good news is, once we decide to look inwards, WE CAN FIX IT, and
+The good news is, once the decision is made to look inwards you can fix it, and

 at much lower costs than the current status quo!